 Less severe symptoms, or those that may not necessarily appear to be related to a skull fracture, may include:

 A doctor may be able to diagnose a fracture by simply performing a physical examination of the head.
-However, it’s useful to diagnose the extent and exact nature of the damage, which requires more exact diagnostic tools.
+However, it’s useful to diagnose the extent and exact nature of the damage.
+This requires more specific diagnostic tools.

-Doctors can use various imaging techniques to get a clearer picture of the kind of fracture you have and how far it extends.
-X-rays and magnetic resonance imaging (MRIs) are typical methods for imaging the body and can help to diagnose skull fractures.
-An X-ray penetrates soft tissue and provides an image of the bone.
-An MRI produces an image of the bone and soft tissue, allowing a doctor to see both the skull fracture and the brain.
+Doctors can use various imaging tests to get a clearer picture of the kind of fracture you have and how far it extends.
+X-rays, CTs, and MRIs are typical methods for imaging the body and can help your doctor diagnose skull fractures.

-The most common tool used is a computerized tomography scan (CT or CAT scan.
-This technique usually provides the clearest picture of the fracture and any damage to the brain because it produces a 3-D image.
+The most common tool used is a CT or CAT scan.
+This test usually provides the clearest picture of the fracture and any damage to the brain because it produces a 3-D image.

-Treatment for a skull fracture depends on several factors.
-A doctor will take into consideration the person’s age, health, and medical history, as well as the type of fracture, its severity, and any resulting brain injuries.
+Skull fractures aren’t managed exactly like other bone fractures.
+Treatment will depend on several factors.
+Your doctor will take into consideration your age, health, and medical history, as well as the type of fracture, its severity, and any resulting brain injuries.